-- Review the financial position of the trust, forecasts for the foreseeable future and future cashflow requirements. - Obtain written representations from the Trust regarding their going concern status for the next 12 months. - Analyse the assumptions within the budgets/forecasts. - Review post year end management accounts for anything which could indicate going concern issues.

-We have not identified any material errors from our work.
+- Taken a fully substantive approach to testing and placed no reliance on controls. - We will perform a review of forecast P&L, balance sheet and cash flow which covers the 12 months post-signing of accounts - We will question the assumptions used in these forecasts and review post year end management accounts.

+4 Regularity risk: Unauthorised transactions

+Risk

-4 Regularity risk: Unauthorised transactions Risk Work done and conclusion Risk of unauthorised activities or expenditure being incurred Throughout the audit, consideration has been given to any transactions reviewed or identified.
+Risk of unauthorised activities or expenditure being incurred

+Throughout the audit, consideration has been given to any transactions reviewed or identified.
 This includes transactions discussed at board level, or as selected in our detailed expenditure testing.

+5 Regularity risk: Related parties

+Risk

-We have not identified any material errors from our work.
-5 Regularity risk: Related parties Risk Work done and conclusion Risk of related party transactions occurring and not being detected We have reviewed the register of interests, declarations forms, board minutes and enquired with management.
+Risk of related party transactions occurring and not being detected

+We have reviewed the register of interests, declarations forms, board minutes and enquired with management.
 This has also been considered in connection with our detailed expenditure testing.

+6 Regularity risk: Unauthorised borrowings or leases

+Risk

-We have not identified any material errors from our work.
-6 Regularity risk: Unauthorised borrowings or leases Risk Work done and conclusion Risk of unauthorised borrowings and leases being in place We have reviewed the bank confirmation letter for any bank borrowings, reviewed the balance sheet for any other borrowings, and reviewed the processes for new leases in the year to ensure correct consideration was given as to whether it was a finance lease or not before entering into it.
-We have not identified any material errors from our work.
+Risk of unauthorised borrowings and leases being in place

+We have reviewed the bank confirmation letter for any bank borrowings, reviewed the balance sheet for any other borrowings, and reviewed the processes for new leases in the year to ensure correct consideration was given as to whether it was a finance lease or not before entering into it.